tarantool/tarantool/doc/sphinx/dev_guide/building_documentation.rst

  2. Set up a web-server.

-Note that if your Tarantool Database runs on a Virtual machine, you need to make sure that your host and client machines operate in the same network, i.e. to configure port forwarding.
+Note that if your Tarantool Database runs on a Virtual machine, you need to make sure that your host and client machines operate in the same network, i.e., to configure port forwarding.
 If you use Oracle VM VirtualBox, follow the guidelines below:

    * To create a network, navigate to **Network > Advanced > Port Forwarding** in your VirtualBox instance menu.
    * Enable the **Cable connected** checkbox.